Chain link fences offer advantages over wood fences thanks to their longevity, flexibility, and durability.

 Put the roller in the paint, then roll in on the tray to remove any excess and start painting.

-By using a deeper roller, it will get the paint into all the gaps and cover the surface quite well.
+Using a deeper roller, will get the paint into all the gaps and cover the surface quite well.

 Remember to roll in even motions and go fast enough to apply the paint, but slow enough to minimize any drips.